-- The large inter-annual variations will often result in MAIFI, SAIFI, and SAIDI performance that are 5% (for MAIFI) or 10% (for SAIDI and SAIFI) better than the three-year historical average, at least for some states. - Over the last five years, in the six states it reports (or a total of 30 observations), PacifiCorp exceeded 80% restoration within three hours 26 times, or 87% of the time, even before the exclusion of major events (IPUC 4 supplemental). - For CPI, we do not know whether the proposal is better than historical performance.
+- improving service, the maximum penalty would be roughly balanced by the cost saving. - Small as the maximum penalty is, PacifiCorp is not likely to pay the maximum, even if it does nothing to improve service. - The large inter-annual variations will often result in MAIFI, SAIFI, and SAIDI performance that are 5% (for MAIFI) or 10% (for SAIDI and SAIFI) better than the three-year historical average, at least for some states. - Over the last five years, in the six states it reports (or a total of 30 observations), PacifiCorp exceeded 80% restoration within three hours 26 times, or 87% of the time, even before the exclusion of major events (IPUC 4 supplemental). - For CPI, we do not know whether the proposal is better than historical performance.
 The CPI penalty would also not be enforced if PacifiCorp "is delayed due to the company's inability to obtain the appropriate planning consents" (Exhibit BM-3 at 1).

-B. Telephone Performance Standard
+17 B. Telephone Performance Standard

-- Q: What is your assessment of Scottish Power's proposed Performance Standard 6, for telephone service? - A: PacifiCorp telephone performance is not very good, and Scottish Power's proposed standard would be a significant improvement over current practice. - 17 The proposed standard is not associated with any penalty or reward. - The Commission should order PacifiCorp to implement Performance Standard 6 (or something similar), regardless of the outcome of this case. - 20 C. Customer Guarantees - 21 Q: What is your assessment of Scottish Power's proposed Customer - 22 Guarantees?
+- 18 Q: What is your assessment of Scottish Power's proposed 19 Performance Standard 6, for telephone service? - A: PacifiCorp telephone performance is not very good, and Scottish Power's proposed standard would be a significant improvement over current practice.
+The proposed standard is not associated with any penalty or reward.

+The Commission should order PacifiCorp to implement Performance Standard 6 (or something similar), regardless of the outcome of this case.

+4 C. Customer Guarantees

+Q: What is your assessment of Scottish Power's proposed Customer Guarantees?
-23 A: These guarantees may be valuable in the following two ways:

-- Customers who are treated shabbily by PacifiCorp would receive a meaningful apology for their inconvenience and wasted time, in the form of a check.
+- 7 A: These guarantees may be valuable in the following two ways: - Customers who are treated shabbily by PacifiCorp would receive a meaningful apology for their inconvenience and wasted time, in the form of a check.
 Missed appointments and inadequate response to customer inquiries are frequent and often irritating problems of dealing with large organizations; the customer guarantee payments should make the worst-affected customers feel better. - The payments would make inadequate customer service very concrete within PacifiCorp.
 While the financial effect would likely be minor, judging from UK experience, the fact that a check must be cut will tend to increase the responsibility of the entire organization that delivers the service, from the service person who showed up late, to the dispatcher who did the scheduling, to their supervisors.